 It took a long time to execute and implement it securely.
 It was quite scary, but the whole thing executed pretty successfully.
 In terms of performance and scalability, I think Cassandra is quite unique.
 It’s very stable.
 Replication is very impressive.

 We tested relocation in AWS from one region to another and what we measured is like 40 milliseconds.

 Cassandra maintains high availability even when having stateless microservices active in two regions.
 It’s very impressive that it can maintain this eventual consistency in a very fast way.

 Why Intuit Is All-In for Open Source

-It wasn’t just the stability and reliability that drew the TurboTax team to Cassandra.
+It wasn’t just the stability and reliability that drew the Data Persistence Platform Team to Cassandra.
 Nine years ago, we were only considering more affordable open source software in our move from Oracle database management.

 Having a healthy and active open source community is important to us.
 If you look at Cassandra, it’s pretty young compared with Oracle, established in the 1970s.
 Having the open source project grows the community a lot faster to what you have today, than if we had kept it proprietary.